nus-cs2103/website-base/admin/project-timeline.md

 `AB4` is the version you will use as the starting point for your final project.
 Some of the work you do in `AB1` to `AB3` can be ported over to `AB4` and can be used to claim credit in the final project.

-Given below is the high-level time line of the project.
+Given below is the high-level timeline of the project.

 Week  | Stage     | Activities
 ------|-----------|-----------